dlzhry2/immunisation-fhir-api/README.md

 Steps:
 1. Set the python version in the folder with the code used by lambda for example `./backend` (see [lambdas](#lambdas)) folder.
     ```
-    pyenv local 3.10.16 # Set version in backend (this creates a .python-version file)
+    pyenv local 3.11.13 # Set version in backend (this creates a .python-version file)
     ```
+   Note: consult the lambda's `pyproject.toml` file to get the required Python version for this lambda.
+At the time of writing, this is `~3.10` for the batch lambdas and `~3.11` for all the others.

 2. Configure poetry
     ```